Nyndow/copy-now-playing/README.md

 player notification, letting you copy the currently playing track's artist and title to your clipboard in one click.

-Works with any MPRIS-compatible player: Spotify (web or desktop), browsers, VLC, and more.
+Works with any MPRIS-compatible player: Spotify (web or desktop), browsers, and more.

 ![Copy button next to Prev/Play/Next on the media notification](screenshot.webp)